-Nebraska Integrated Beef Systems Rural Prosperity Nebraska Water and Integrated Cropping Systems
+\ Nebraska Integrated Beef Systems Rural Prosperity Nebraska

+\ Water and Integrated Cropping Systems

-To ensure that IANR's priorities reflect the needs of the state's residents there is ongoing, two-way dialogue between IANR and the people of the state.
+To ensure that IANR's priorities reflect the needs of the state's residents there is ongoing, two-way dialogue between IANR and the people of the state to co-create and co-generate research, knowledge and solutions.
 In 2018 strategic two-way dialogue moved to a new, higher plane as Vision for 2025 was implemented to ensure Nebraska's competitiveness in a world of change and challenge.
-This visioning process was created to determine how IANR will contribute to the critical need of doubling the world's food supply in order to feed over 9 billion people; address the shifting climate and environmental conditions; respond to the increasing need for energy sources; and consider how to help increase economic income opportunities for communities and thus the long-term economic growth for Nebraska.
+This visioning process was created to determine how IANR will contribute to the critical need of doubling the world's food supply to feed over 9 billion people; address the shifting climate and environmental conditions; respond to the increasing need for energy sources; create a diverse, inclusive and equitable environment; and consider how to help increase economic income opportunities for communities and thus the long-term economic growth for Nebraska.
 In Nebraska, one in four jobs is directly tied to agriculture or agribusiness, and the state strives to increase job opportunities in this field of expertise.
 IANR informs and engages partners and clientele in our focus areas of IANR are food, fuel, water, landscapes, and people.